 Boolean functional synthesis is the process of constructing a Boolean function from a Boolean specification that relates input and output variables.
-Despite significant recent developments in synthesis algorithms, Boolean functional synthesis remains a challenging problem even when state-of-the-art methods are used for decomposing the specification.
-In this work we bring a fresh decomposition approach, orthogonal to existing methods, that explores the decomposition of the specification into separate input and output components.
+Despite recent developments in synthesis algorithms, Boolean functional synthesis remains a challenging problem even when state-of-the-art techniques are used for decomposing the specification.
+In this work, we present a new decomposition approach that decomposes the specification into separate input and output components.
 To begin with, we adapt the notion of “sequential decomposition” and present a framework that allows the input and output components to be independently synthesized and then re-composed to yield an implementation of the overall specification.
 Although theoretically appealing, this approach suffers from some practical drawbacks, as evidenced by our experiments.
 This motivates us to propose a relaxed approach to synthesis by decomposition.
-In the relaxed approach, we start with a specification given as a conjunctive normal form (CNF) formula, and obtain a decomposition of the specification by alternatingly analyzing the separate input and output components.
-We exploit well-defined properties of these components to ultimately synthesize a solution for the entire specification.
-We first provide a theoretical result that, for input components with specific structures, synthesis for CNF formulas via this framework can be performed more efficiently than in the general case.
-We then show by experimental evaluations that our algorithm performs well also in practice on instances which are challenging for existing state-of-the-art tools.
+In the relaxed approach, we start with a specification given as a conjunctive normal form (CNF) formula, and obtain a decomposition of the specification by alternatingly analyzing the input and output components repeatedly.
+We also exploit specific properties of these components to ultimately implement the overall specification.
+We prove that if the input component of the CNF specification has specific structural properties, our approach can achieve synthesis in polynomial time.
+We also show by experimental evaluations that our algorithm performs well in practice on instances that are challenging for existing state-of-the-art tools.
 Thus, our decomposition-based synthesis approach serves as a good complement to other state-of-the-art techniques in a portfolio approach to Boolean functional synthesis.

 Bibliographical noteFunding Information:

-Work supported in part by NSF grants CCF-1319459 and IIS-1527668, by NSF Expeditions in Computing project ”ExCAPE: Expeditions in Computer Augmented Program Engineering”, by a grant from MHRD, Govt of India, under the IMPRINT-1 scheme, and by the Brazilian agency CNPq through the Ciência Sem Fronteiras program.
+Work supported in part by NSF grants CCF-1319459 and IIS-1527668, by NSF Expeditions in Computing project "ExCAPE: Expeditions in Computer Augmented Program Engineering", by a grant from MHRD, Govt of India, under the IMPRINT-1 scheme, and by the Brazilian agency CNPq through the Ciência Sem Fronteiras program.
 We thank Assaf Marron for useful discussions, Saurabh Joshi for the help in using the Open-WBO tool, and the anonymous reviewers for their suggestions.
-Extended version of the paper available on arXiv.